AdityaSurve96/Metric_Mode_Group_J/README.md

   * Based on the coverage status of each branch JaCoCo also calculates covered and missed complexity for each method.Missed complexity again is an indication for the number of test cases missing to fully cover a module.
 Note that as JaCoCo does not   consider exception handling as branches try/catch blocks will also not increase complexity.

 ### Metric 5- Sofware Maintainance Metric :Code Churn
-  Code churn is a means to figure out the changes in the code from one release to next .
+  Code churn is a means to figure out the changes in the code from one release to next.
    * It monitors changes in code like refactoring ,  adding new features etc. to ensure that the code remains stable after these changes.
    * We have used _CLOC_ to determine the number of lines of code added, modified and deleted.

 ### Metric 6- Software quality metric :Code Smells
   A code smell is a surface indication that usually corresponds to a deeper problem in the system.